-- The Local Authority (LA) sends details of applications to other LAs and Own Admission Authority (OAA) schools, when they do not operate the LA's Admissions Policy, by Friday 27 January 2023. - The LA begins to consider all applications for community and voluntary controlled schools and OAA schools (when the LA is managing their admissions), applying its oversubscription criteria, where necessary, and places all preferences for each school in rank order.
+- The Local Authority (LA) shares details of applications with other LAs and Own Admission Authority (OAA) schools, when they do not operate the LA's Admissions Policy, by Monday 29 January 2024. - The LA begins to consider all applications for community and voluntary controlled schools and OAA schools (when the LA is managing their admissions), applying its oversubscription criteria, where necessary, and places all preferences for each school in rank order.